 A lot of paperwork is required when looking after employees.
 On top of managing the payroll, you may also need to keep a schedule of shifts or tasks.

 Making all this paperwork digital can speed up the process.
-Software such as GetSling can help with tasks such as employee scheduling so that you can easily allocate hours and keep track of which employees on leave.
+Software such as GetSling can help with tasks such as employee scheduling so that you can easily allocate hours and keep track of which employees are on leave.

 It’s much easier to share and edit digital records than it is to share and edit paper records.